revaturelabs/interviewquestions/Java/Java 8/method reference.md

 </details>

-3: Write the syntax for reference to a static method?
+3: Write the syntax for referring to a static method?

 <details><summary> Show Answer</summary>